Why Air Purifiers Arent a Waste of Money

 • Mold

-Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can decrease other troubles related to bad indoor air quality.
-These entail:
+Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can reduce other troubles related to low indoor air quality.
+These include:

 • Dry throat, eyes, nose or skin